Update: The 3rd call for proposals will be open from September 5th 2018 till October 31st 2018.

 • brief description of the proposed research;

-• user organizations (main user, partner users) including CVs of principal investigator and of other researchers;
+• user organizations (main user, partner users) including CVs of principal investigator and of other researchers as appropriate;

 • scientific basis and state-of-art;

 • preferred Transnational Access facility for the execution of the proposed project.
 Applicants requiring access to shake table can also provide an alternative facility of the same typology (2nd choice).
 No alternative is foreseen for user team requiring access to NORSAR, Euroseistest, Europroteas, bearing tester, reaction wall and centrifuge;

 • ttotal number of researchers in Transnational Access;

 A PowerPoint presentation with a concise description of the proposal and sketches with rough dimensions and proposed scale of envisaged specimens must be submitted in addition to the TA_proposal_form (free template, max 5 slides).